Easter Drawing Series, 2025

 Mary stands among those gathered to witness Jesus' crucifixion.
 In this moment, as she watches her son on the cross, Mary's mind returns to earlier days when she cradled her baby boy in her arms—the painful contrast between the innocent child she once held and the suffering man before her now.

-This image is part of a series depicting four individuals, each shown as different nationalities.
+This image is part of a series depicting three individuals, each shown as different nationalities.
 This diversity invites us to see ourselves in their stories and reflect on the same fundamental question they faced: "Is Jesus who He said He is?"

-JUDAS
+• JUDAS

 Judas – handing back the coins